-- Click here for self-referrals or provider referrals for Alameda County residents. - Click here for Contra Costa County residents.

-• Please note that current monoclonal treatments may not be effective against the Omicron variant.
+- Click here for self-referrals or provider referrals for Alameda County residents. - Click here for Contra Costa County residents. - Please note that some of the current monoclonal treatments may less effective against the Omicron variant.
+Stay tuned as this gets studied.